APrioriInvestments/object_database/docs/service_manager.md

 ### Task Services

+**DEPRECATED**: Task Services are no longer used in production and may be phased on in the future.

 A special pair of services is responsible for distributed task execution in odb.
 [TaskDispatchService](../object_database/service_manager/Task.py) manages TaskWorkers and subscribes to changes in TaskStatus.
 New tasks are assigned to workers round-robin.
 The tasks are executed by the